Essex Police

 Essex Police is a territorial police force responsible for policing the county of Essex, in the East of England.
 Essex Police is responsible for a population of over 1.8 million people and an area of 1420 sqmi.

 The chief constable is Ben-Julian Harrington, who took up the appointment in October 2018.

 Essex and Kent Police share support services, such as administration, fleet and a Serious Crime Directorate (SCD).
 It's currently led by Assistant Chief Constable Andy Pritchard who works across both force areas.
-The collaboration between them began in 2007.
+The collaboration between them began in 2010.

 Essex Police are overseen by the elected Essex Police, Fire and Crime Commissioner, Roger Hirst.

 History

 Essex Constabulary was formed in 1840.
 In 1965, the force had an establishment of 1,862 officers.

 Southend-on-Sea Borough Police was established by the county borough of Southend-on-Sea, England, in 1914.
 In 1969, Southend-on-Sea Borough Police amalgamated with Essex Constabulary to become the Essex and Southend-on-Sea Joint Constabulary.
 This merger was campaigned against by the council and the local MPs.

-Colchester also at one time had its own police force.
+Colchester, at one time, also had its own police force.

 The title was shortened to Essex Police in 1974.
-In April 2000, it took over parts of the county in the south-west (Loughton, Waltham Abbey, Chigwell and Buckhurst Hill) formerly in the Metropolitan Police Area.
+On 1 April 2000, Essex Police's boundary expanded further south-west, taking on the populated areas of Loughton, Waltham Abbey, Chigwell and Buckhurst Hill from the Metropolitan Police, a result of boundary changes to the Metropolitan Police District for it to match Greater London's boundaries.

 Epping Forest Keepers act as Epping Forest constables in the Forest parishes in the south-west of the Essex Police area; they have different powers from those of the Essex Police.